Amtrak engineer won’t be charged in deadly crash

 “There is a longing for accountability when you are disabled and in excruciating pain every day,” Mongeluzzi said.
 “The person who was the primary and sole cause of this escaped punishment and you paid the price.”

-Kline believes that Bostian should at least face reckless endangerment charges, a misdemeanor, if not the more serious charges that require a finding of intent.
+Kline believes that Bostian, now 34 and still on unpaid administrative leave with Amtrak, should at least face reckless endangerment charges, if not the more serious charges that require a finding of intent.

 “If he is allowed to escape responsibility, then it is an invitation for every culpable person who operates a vehicle — whether it be a train or a car or a bus or a boat — to say, ‘I forgot where I was,'” Kline said.